mrda/mongrel-punt/README.md

 ## Quickstart

-You can use mongrel-punt on the following operating systems:
+mogrel-punt has been tested on Fedora 30.
+You can use mongrel-punt to build VMs for the following operating systems:
 * Centos 7 (centos7)
 * Fedora 29 (f29)
 * Ubuntu 18.04 (u1804)